How to Create a Schedule SKU

 Pre-reqs

-Before you begin you should decide if your product or service will be using a monthly or yearly pricing strategy.
+Before we begin you should decide if your product/feature will be using a monthly or annual pricing strategy.
 Meaning will you be charging your users once a month or once a year and using the period as the limit for rolling over leftover credits, etc.

 This is only for a SKU’s pricing and not it’s billing.
 RevOps provides a Billing Frequency term to allow you to bill customers at a different interval than your pricing.